Configuring RFC 2136 Dynamic DNS updates¶

 RFC 2136 Dynamic DNS registers a hostname on any DNS server supporting RFC 2136 style updates.
 This can be used to update DNS records on BIND and Windows Server DNS servers, amongst others.

 RFC 2136 Dynamic DNS entries may be used at the same time as regular style Dynamic DNS service providers, and like those, any number of entries can be created.
 RFC 2136 will update the A record, and the AAAA record if IPv6 is configured on the monitored interface.

-Configuring the server infrastructure for RFC 2136 Dynamic DNS hosting is beyond the scope of this book, but there is a basic how-to on the pfSense® documentation wiki that covers setting up BIND to handle RFC 2136 updates.
+Configuring the server infrastructure for RFC 2136 Dynamic DNS hosting is beyond the scope of this documentation, but there is a basic how- to in the recipes section: Configuring BIND as an RFC 2136 Dynamic DNS Server.